Activities depend on the ability of the participants and are inclusive.

 Imaginative Play - drama, mime, singing, creating art with found objects.

 Using Tools - from potato peelers to sheath knives, saws, billhooks, depending on the abilities and ratio.

 Fire and Cooking - understanding the safe way to set up, light and care for a fire and food preparation and cooking and safe extinguishing.

 Reflection - A time to process and express what has happened in a session and how it makes you feel.

-Appropriate clothing is to be worn to enable the children to take part in all activities and most of all to be comfortable.
+Appropriate clothing is to be worn to enable those taking part can enjoy all activities and most of all to be comfortable.